haxowl/kaliconfig/README.md

 ### This is my personal config, nothing fancy and far from perfect but it works for me and it might work for you too.
+### Tested on Kali 2025.1a

 Credits: thegoodhackertv ippsec pimpmykali blacklanternsecurity

-## **VMware Config**
-- Combination of 4 processors total
-- Fit all virtual machine memory into reserved host RAM

 ## **Basic Usage**
 - Using the terminal